"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

-These large ants like to hang around wood (hence, the name), making your home a big ol’ chew toy.
+Noticing a few ants in your home is annoying, but livable.
+It’s when they happen to be carpenter ants that the situation becomes a whole new ballgame—you’ll quickly be Googling “how to get rid of ants.”
+These large insects like to hang around wood (hence, the name), making your home a big ol’ chew toy.
 As if that’s not bad enough, they also bite.
-But how you can tell carpenter ants from “regular” ants?
-And how can you get rid of them and their wood-destroying habits?
-We consulted the pros.
+But how can you tell carpenter ants from “regular” ones?
+And how can you get rid of them?
+We consulted the pros for advice.

-What do carpenter ants look like?
+How to identify carpenter ants: What do they look like?

 Carpenter ants typically eat insects, meats, pet food, syrup, honey, sugar, jelly, and other things that are sweet, Russell says.
 “They’ll feed on pretty much anything they can find, depending on how hungry they are,” Russell says.

 Signs of a carpenter ant infestation

 When carpenter ants build nests, they create tunnels in wood, Straubinger says, which leave visible holes and saw dust remnants.

 Where you live determines where you might find them, adds entomologist Roberto M. Pereira, Ph.D., a research scientist with the University of Florida.
 “In Florida, they usually come into damaged wood—people piling wood around their homes—and it’s not really a problem most of the time,” he says.
 “But up north, there is a species of carpenter ants that builds their nests in the house and can be there for quite some time.”

 Worth noting, per Pereira: Carpenter ants won’t nest in wood that’s sound.
 “Usually the wood they build their nests in is already damaged,” he says.
 Often, the woods is wet, moldy, or rotting in some capacity, Russell says.